IntelliJ IDEA provides a debugger for Java code. Depending on the installed/enabled plugins, you can also debug code written in other languages.

 General debugging procedure

 Define where the program needs to be stopped.
 This is done using breakpoints.
-Breakpoints are special markers, which represent places and/or conditions when the debugger needs to step in and freeze the program state.
+Breakpoints are special markers, which represent places and conditions when the debugger needs to step in and freeze the program state.
 A program, which has been frozen by the debugger is referred to as suspended.

 The alternative to using breakpoints is manually suspending the program at an arbitrary moment, however this method imposes some limitations on the debugger functionality and doesn't allow for much precision as to when to suspend the program.

-Run your program in debug mode.
 Just like with regular running of the program, you can run multiple debugging sessions at the same time.

 After the program has been suspended, use the debugger to get the information about the state of the program and how it changes during running.